jackmaden/philosophybreak/_articles/hallucinating-with-descartes.md

 ---
 title: Hallucinating with Descartes
-description: Discover how Descartes' Skepticism provides a compelling comment on epistemology, as well as a controversial approach to thinking about the world.
+description: Discover how 17th-century philosopher Descartes' Skepticism provides a compelling comment on epistemology, as well as a controversial approach to thinking about the world.
 image: /assets/images/hallucinating-with-descartes.jpg
 image-alt: descartes i think therefore i am
 image-small: /assets/images/hallucinating-with-descartes-small.jpg